Texan cuisine: Notable restaurants

+Jason's Deli, Schlotzsky's, Whataburger, and Wingstop.
+The now defunct Kirby's Pig Stand was the first drive in restaurant in the United States and Pig Stand No. 7 in Houston was featured in the Terms of Endearment and The Evening Star novels and movies.

 Food and beverage industry

 Dr Pepper was founded in Waco, Texas.
 The Spoetzl Brewery in Shiner, Texas is the oldest independent brewery in Texas, and produces Shiner Beers, including their flagship Shiner Bock.
 The frozen margarita machine was invented in Dallas by Mariano Martinez.

 Frito-Lay is headquartered in Plano, Texas and Frito pie, a dish of Texas chili topped with corn chips and cheese, is a popular recipe to serve at large events.

 Blue Bell Creameries is a famous ice-cream manufacturer founded and headquartered in Brenham, Texas.

-Whataburger is a fast food chain founded in Corpus Christi in 1950 and serving what is sometimes called the "national hamburger" of Texas, the eponymous Whataburger sandwich.
-Whataburger has almost 700 locations in Texas as of 2025, more than any other hamburger-based restaurant except for McDonald's.